 Hip-hop's got no shortage of impresarios.
 Besides every would-be rapper who is “actually more like a CEO,” you've got a full clown college of real moguls and managers who each dresses and acts like an insane cartoon of themselves.
 What makes Coach K stand out from this crowd is he's the only one who doesn't stand out at all.
 He doesn't rent giraffes for his birthday or do interviews in the lotus position or walk around in his own brand of velour urban camo loungewear.
 Coach actually wore the same pants as I did to our interview.

 Which, by the way, he barely agreed to do.
-When we met him in the parking lot of Magic City (he was dropping off two of the Migos for a video shoot) and asked him if he wanted to say anything for the camera as part of Noisey Atlanta, he told us, “No thanks, I'm not so big on attention.”
+I assumed since the most press he'd done in the last 20 years was a three-quote fluff piece in XXL, he was kind of due, but when we met him in the parking lot of Magic City (he was dropping off two of the Migos for a video shoot) and asked him if he wanted to say anything for the camera as part of Noisey Atlanta, he told us, “No thanks, I'm not so big on attention.”
 Who in rap has ever said that?
-In an industry where every label boss is preening for the same amount of publicity as their artists, the fact that the manager of three of the rap world's biggest acts has flown under the media radar for almost two decades isn't just weird, it's kind of spooky.
+In an industry where every label bosses is preening for the same amount of publicity as their artists, the fact that the manager of three of the rap world's biggest acts has flown under the media radar for almost two decades isn't just weird, it's kind of spooky.
 Like, what does he know?

 Update!
 Billboard just blew the lid off of him.
 Timing, man.

 This is a lightly edited transcript of part one of our conversation, focusing on Migos and Gucci Mane.
-Part two, focusing on Pastor Troy, Jeezy, and Gucci, is available here.
+Part two, focusing on Pastor Troy, Jeezy, and Gucci, will be coming later this week.

 Can you tell me a little bit about hipster rap?